hugojosefson/46elks-api-suggestion/README.md

 This is work in progress.
 Not even a draft yet.

-In this git repo, I'm also implementing an example API proxy which conforms to REST with [hal+json](http://phlyrestfully.readthedocs.org/en/latest/halprimer.html).
+In this git repo, I'm also implementing an example API proxy which better conforms to HTTP, and also to REST with [hal+json](http://phlyrestfully.readthedocs.org/en/latest/halprimer.html).

 [![Build Status](https://travis-ci.org/hugojosefson/46elks-api-suggestion.svg?branch=master)](https://travis-ci.org/hugojosefson/46elks-api-suggestion)